ScorpioBroker/ScorpioBroker/docs/en/source/introduction.rst

 Key advantages of NGB over other brokers:

-- Uses micro-service architecture which enhace the performance drastically.
+- Uses micro-service architecture which enhance the performance drastically.

 - The NGB architecture is designed & implemented as a scalable, highly available and load balanced.